msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 These next 5 months studied probably the hardest I ever did in my life.
 Every single Japanese word that was spoken at work I listened like they whispering the answer to the JLPT test questions themselves.
 I was using Anki so much I started to dream in flash cards.
 I studied so much grammar that it would make my Elementary school french teacher proud.
 Basically **every waking moment was studying Japanese**.

+A couple things I found really interesting while studying were Nihongo Con Teppei - A Japanese Podcast for Intermediates, the second was Matt vs Japan's Youtube channel.
+Before you say "this asshole I knew it, filthy AJATTer" hear me out.

+When I first started listening to [Nihongo Con Teppei](http://teppeisensei.com/) I could hardly follow much of what he was saying, but if I listened and listened again, every subsequent listen I could pick up more and more.
+This was the one resource that I truly felt improved my Japanese more than anything else in terms of speaking and understanding casual Japanese.
+I can not recommend this podcast enough to low intermediates all the way to lower advanced learners. **THIS PODCAST HELPED ME COMMUNICATE IN JAPANESE MORE THAN ANYTHING ELSE**.

 ## Stage 4 - Okinawa - the finalest frontier!?!?
 (1.5 - 2 years)

 ## Stage 5 - 本当に最後があるのかよ!?
 This is taking forever.